slowhigh/go-log/Effective_Go/CodingGuide.md

     s := []string      {Enone: "no error", Eio: "Eio", Einval: "invalid argument"}
     m := map[int]string{Enone: "no error", Eio: "Eio", Einval: "invalid argument"}
     ```

+    6.3.
+Allocation with make

+    It creates slices, maps, and channels only, and it returns an initialized (not zeroed) value of type T (not *T).
+The reason for the distinction is that these three types represent, under the covers, references to data structures that must be initialized before use.

+    For instance,

+    ```
+    make([]int, 10, 100)
+    ```

+    allocates an array of 100 ints and then creates a slice structure with length 10 and a capacity of 100 pointing at the first 10 elements of the array.
+(When making a slice, the capacity can be omitted; see the section on slices for more information.)
+In contrast, new([]int) returns a pointer to a newly allocated, zeroed slice structure, that is, a pointer to a nil slice value.

+    ```
+    var p *[]int = new([]int)       // allocates slice structure; *p == nil; rarely useful var v  []int = make([]int, 100) // the slice v now refers to a new array of 100 ints

+    // Unnecessarily complex:
+    var p *[]int = new([]int)
+    *p = make([]int, 100, 100)

+    // Idiomatic:
+    v := make([]int, 100)
+    ```

+    Remember that make applies only to maps, slices and channels and does not return a pointer.
+To obtain an explicit pointer allocate with new or take the address of a variable explicitly.

+    6.4.
+Arrays

+    Arrays are useful when planning the detailed layout of memory and sometimes can help avoid allocation, but primarily they are a building block for slices, the subject of the next section.

+    There are major differences between the ways arrays work in Go and C. In Go,

+    - Arrays are values.
+Assigning one array to another copies all the elements.
+    - In particular, if you pass an array to a function, it will receive a copy of the array, not a pointer to it.
+    - The size of an array is part of its type.
+The types [10]int and [20]int are distinct.

+    The value property can be useful but also expensive; if you want C-like behavior and efficiency, you can pass a pointer to the array.

+    ```
+    func Sum(a *[3]float64) (sum float64) {
+        for _, v := range *a {
+            sum += v
+        }
+        return
+    }

+    array := [...]float64{7.0, 8.5, 9.1}
+    x := Sum(&array)  // Note the explicit address-of operator
+    ```

+    But even this style isn't idiomatic Go.
+Use slices instead.

+    6.5.
+Slices

+    Slices wrap arrays to give a more general, powerful, and convenient interface to sequences of data.
+Except for items with explicit dimension such as transformation matrices, most array programming in Go is done with slices rather than simple arrays.

+    Slices hold references to an underlying array, and if you assign one slice to another, both refer to the same array.
+If a function takes a slice argument, changes it makes to the elements of the slice will be visible to the caller, analogous to passing a pointer to the underlying array.
+A Read function can therefore accept a slice argument rather than a pointer and a count; the length within the slice sets an upper limit of how much data to read.
+Here is the signature of the Read method of the File type in package os:

+    ```
+    func (f *File) Read(buf []byte) (n int, err error)
+    ```

+    The method returns the number of bytes read and an error value, if any.
+To read into the first 32 bytes of a larger buffer buf, slice (here used as a verb) the buffer.

+    ```
+    n, err := f.Read(buf[0:32])
+    ```

+    Such slicing is common and efficient.
+In fact, leaving efficiency aside for the moment, the following snippet would also read the first 32 bytes of the buffer.

+    ```
+    var n int
+    var err error
+    for i := 0; i < 32; i++ {
+        nbytes, e := f.Read(buf[i:i+1])  // Read one byte.
+        n += nbytes
+        if nbytes == 0 || e != nil {
+            err = e
+            break
+        }
+    }
+    ```

+    The length of a slice may be changed as long as it still fits within the limits of the underlying array; just assign it to a slice of itself.
+The capacity of a slice, accessible by the built-in function cap, reports the maximum length the slice may assume.
+Here is a function to append data to a slice.
+If the data exceeds the capacity, the slice is reallocated.
+The resulting slice is returned.
+The function uses the fact that len and cap are legal when applied to the nil slice, and return 0.